+Oregon snowpack 2026 is at historic lows.
 If you’ve glanced at the mountains lately and thought they look a little bare, you’re not imagining things.
-Oregon snowpack 2026 numbers are making headlines — and not the good kind.
-As of early February, Oregon’s snowpack is sitting at its lowest levels since records began in the early 1980s.
+Oregon snow 2026 numbers are making headlines — and not the good kind.
+As of early February, Oregon’s snow is sitting at its lowest levels since records began in the early 1980s.
 For those of us living in the Willamette Valley, this isn’t just a story about skiing.
 It’s about water supply, agriculture, and wildfire risk that will shape our summer.
+For more detail, see our guide on flood insurance in Salem.

 Oregon Snowpack 2026: The Numbers Are Stark

 Let’s talk about what we’re looking at across the state.
-The Cascade snowpack is currently sitting below 50% of normal for this time of year.
-That’s concerning enough on its own, but when you zoom in on specific peaks, it gets worse.
+The Cascade snow is currently sitting below 50% of normal for this time of year.
+That’s about enough on its own, but when you zoom in on specific peaks, it gets worse.
 Mt.
-Hood, the mountain we can see from our backyards on a clear day, is hovering at roughly 19% of normal snowpack.
+Hood, the mountain we can see from our backyards on a clear day, is hovering at roughly 19% of normal snow.
 That’s not a typo — nineteen percent.

 What Went Wrong This Winter

 Two big factors got us here.
-First, much of the precipitation we received in December fell as rain rather than snow, even at higher elevations.
-When warm storms push through the Cascades, moisture that should be building our snowpack instead runs off as water immediately.
+First, much of the rain we received in December fell as rain rather than snow, even at higher elevations.
+When warm storms push through the Cascades, moisture that should be building our snow instead runs off as water immediately.
 It’s the difference between money in a savings account and money spent the moment you earn it.

 Then January delivered a 16-day dry spell that left the mountains high and dry — literally.
 While Salem dealt with its typical gray skies, the mountains weren’t getting the storms they desperately needed.
 That combination of warm rain and extended dry weather has put us in a serious deficit heading into February.